syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Legend.md

 **Scenario 4:**

-When **both the options have same value**, then the preference is given to the column Count when it is positioned at the top / bottom position.
-And, the preference is given to the row count when it is positioned at the left / right position.
+When **both the options have same value**, then the preference is given to the column count when it is positioned at the top/bottom position, and the preference is given to the row count when it is positioned at the left/right position.

 {% tabs %}